 Private property flooding is a critical issue throughout the Red River Basin and the plan area.
 Flooding causes costly damage to rural homesteads and private infrastructure.
-This plan goal is to reduce this damage by providing protection to agricultural land from flood events.
+This plan goal is to reduce the risk of damage to farmland from flood events.
 This will require changes in land management, installing large and small-scale water storage projects, and/or implementing flood risk reduction projects on the landscape (e.g., ring dikes).
 As such, water storage gained through the Altered Hydrology goal will also reduce private flooding risk.